Felipedbbsb/DreamDeliriosObsidian/Core/02_Upgrade_Phase/Shop.md

 - **Common Cards**: Cost ranges from 1-5 #DeliriumCoins.
 - **Rare Cards**: Cost ranges from 3-7 #DeliriumCoins.
 - **Epic Cards**: Cost ranges from 6-10 #DeliriumCoins.
-- Each card has preset values within these ranges.
+- Each card has preset values within these ranges.\

+Start

 #### Upgrades:
 -Upgrading a card just pay the difference between the rarity costs.